RonasIT/swift-networking/README.md

 }
 ```

+Notes:
-By default you should use `Endpoint` protocol.
-But if you need to use upload requests like in example above, use `UploadEndpoint`, which has additional `imageBodyParts` variable.
+- By default you should use `Endpoint` protocol.
+But if you need to use upload requests like in example above, use `UploadEndpoint`,
+which has additional `imageBodyParts` variable.
-Each endpoint provides `isAuthorized` variable.
+- Each endpoint provides `isAuthorized` variable.
 If you are using `TokenRequestAdapter` (see [request adapting](#request-adapting) for more),
 access token will be attached only for requests with authorized endpoints.
-You can also provide custom errors for endpoints using `GeneralErrorHandler`, see [error handling](#error-handling) for more.
+- You can also provide custom errors for endpoints using `GeneralErrorHandler`, see [error handling](#error-handling) for more.

 ### Reachability